Twentysix26/Red-Docs/red/red_install_mac.md

 * To invite your bot, use the link given to you in Terminal when booting the bot up.

 * To verify that the bot works, do `[your_prefix_here]ping` on your server (in any chat Red can read and write messages).
 It should respond "pong".

+* Consider consulting the [Getting started](/Red-Docs/red_getting_started/) page for a practical guide on familiarizing yourself with Red.